 What if you don’t have forever to wait until your first love notices you?

-Book #4 in the Goddesses Series is now available for pre-order.
+Book #4 in the Goddesses Series is available from June 22nd.

 An illustrated double Cinderella retelling for adults – stepmother vs 17yo Ella’s diary of events